Zachary Park closing through Thursday so crews can install base for 'all-inclusive' slide

 Trending News

 "This funding will enable us to install all-inclusive playground equipment, including a new slide that allows children of all abilities to play and enjoy themselves independently," Mayor David McDavid said.
-"This project is a significant step toward creating a more inclusive and welcoming environment for all our young residents.
+"This project is a significant step toward creating a more inclusive and welcoming environment for all our young residents."

 More News